ForgeRock/forgeops/helm/forgerock-metrics/README.md

 Helm charts:
 * ***prometheus-operator*** which creates custom resources which makes the Prometheus deployment native to Kubernetes and configuration through Kubernetes manifests.
-* ***kube-prometheus*** which contains multiple sub charts including Prometheus, Grafana and Alertmanager and other Helm charts that help monitor GKE.
+* ***kube-prometheus*** which contains multiple subcharts including Prometheus, Grafana and Alertmanager and other Helm charts that monitor GKE.
 * ***forgerock-metrics***  provides configurable ServiceMonitors, alerting rules and a job to automatically import Grafana dashboards for ForgeRock products.
 ServiceMonitors define the ForgeRock Identity Platform component endpoints that are monitored by Prometheus.

 Scripts: